Title: Graduate Support Coordinator

 Hometown: Chicago, IL

 Degrees: BA, University of Illinois at Urbana-Champaign; MEd, DePaul University

 What clubs and/or organizations are you involved in and what do you do?

 I am involved with various organizations in higher education, some of those include NASPA, AAHHE, NACADA, and ILACHE.
 At Arrupe, I am a part of the Undocumented Student Career Committee.

 What attracted you to Arrupe College?

-How did you get involved in student services?
+How did you get involved in higher education?

-What’s your favorite part about serving as graduate support coordinator?
+What is your favorite aspect about working at Arrupe?
 And the biggest challenge?

 My favorite aspect about working at Arrupe would be the students and how committed they are to be in college and hearing about their future dreams and aspirations.